 - Relief from mild bladder leaks

 However, ThermiVa targets the superficial tissues of the vagina—not the deep muscle layer.
-As such, its effectiveness for incontinence may be limited when compared to Emsella, which deeply engages the pelvic floor muscles.
+As such, its effectiveness for incontinence may be limited compared to Emsella, which engages the pelvic floor muscles more deeply.

 Key Differences: